 “No, I just have a small family.
 Me, my mum, my grandmother, and my two sisters.”
 He answered, with a small shrug.
 I grinned.

-“All girls, huh?
-No wonder you’re so great with women,” I mused, smirking a little.
+“All girls, huh?”
+I mused, smirking a little.
 Ed glanced at me with slightly widened eyes.
 I noticed a faint blush tinging his cheeks.

-“Yes.
-You’re quiet the charmer.”
-Why was I talking about this?
-Why was I bringing it up?
+“Explains why you seem so comfortable with women.”
+Why was I talking like this?
 Why was still picturing him naked?
 What a thing to say, shit girl.

 I glanced at him in surprise, caught slightly off guard.
 “What was?”
 I asked.

-“Sleeping with you,” Eddie stated, smiling suggestively.
+“Sleeping with you.”
+Eddie stated.
 My mouth fell open slightly, but I closed it quickly, tucking my lower lip under my teeth.
-Oh dear.
-Why was he so good at being seductive?
-I was ready to go home with him already and my green tea hadn’t even arrived yet.

-“That’s not what I meant when I said you were good with women, but yes… That was pretty awesome,” I smiled lightly and directed all of my pent up energy into bouncing my leg under the table.
+“That’s not what I meant, but yes… that was pretty awesome.”
+I smiled lightly and directed all of my pent up energy into bouncing my leg under the table.

 “What did you mean?”
 Eddie asked me, still smiling.
 I cocked my head to the side and stared at him thoughtfully.

 “I don’t want to inflate your ego too much here…” I began, and Ed laughed.
-“But you’re polite, friendly, considerate… I don’t know, you just know how to have an actual conversation with a girl.
+“But I don’t know, you just know how to have an actual conversation with a girl.
 You’re not like those Quidditch idiots who stare at your chest open mouthed the whole time and grunt ‘That’s hot…’ to everything you say.
 I like it.”

 “So what do you do when you’re not shopping for Christmas presents or breaking hearts?”
-Ed asked me, dropping a marshmallow into his hot chocolate.
+Ed asked me, dropping two sugars into his coffee.
 I filled my cup with steaming tea from my pot, and bit my lip.

-“You live a busy life,” Ed commented, chuckling, “And I knew about the Three Broomsticks.
+“You live a busy life.”
+Ed commented, chuckling.
+“And I knew about the Three Broomsticks.
 I don’t know if you remember, but you served me there once.
-I thought you were incredibly sexy, but I was on a date so couldn’t do anything about it.”
+I thought you were incredibly sweet, but I was on a date so couldn’t do anything about it.”

 “Yeah?
 How so?”